TobikoData/sqlmesh/docs/guides/evaluate_model.md

 ## Evaluate a model

 To evaluate a model, you can run the `evaluate` command with either the [CLI](/reference/cli) or [Notebook](/reference/notebook).
 This command will run a query against your database or engine and return a dataframe.
-It is used to test or iterate on models without side effects and with minimal cost.
+It is used to test or iterate on models without side effects, and since SQLMesh isn't materializing any data, with minimal cost.

 An example of the `evaluate` command using the example incremental model from the [quickstart](/quick_start) is as follows: